MicrosoftDocs/windows-itpro-docs/windows/privacy/basic-level-windows-diagnostic-events-and-fields-1803.md

 ### Microsoft.Windows.DirectToUpdate.DTUCoordinatorCleanupSuccess

-Event to indicate that the Coordinator Cleanup call succeeded.
+This event indicates that the Coordinator Cleanup call succeeded.

 The following fields are available: